Welcome to The Physician AI Handbook

 The handbook covers five areas: foundations of clinical AI, specialty-specific applications across all ACGME disciplines, implementation and evaluation frameworks, practical tools for daily practice, and future directions.
 You can read sequentially or jump to the section most relevant to your work.

-This resource is continuously updated as new research emerges.
+Continuously updated as new research emerges.

 Important Disclaimers